🏠

 Food, Food, Food

-Shawarma - Al Taza near Koramangala, second to none.
+Shawarma - Al Taza, near Koramangala, second to none.
 I’d kill for one right now.
 I stayed very close to the place and would have shawarma from them, whenever I feel down.
-I sometimes crave it.
+I sometimes crave it still

 Benne Dosa - DVG Benne Dosa in Electronic City.
 The best Benne Dosa I’ve had.
 Impossible to beat the amount of ghee they use with the Dosa and the potatoes and chutney used to be just perfect.